danny-avila/LibreChat/docs/install/docker_install.md

 - How to set up the user/auth system and Google login.

 ## Update
-to update LibreChat. enter these commands one after the other from the root dir:
+To update LibreChat. enter these commands one after the other from the root dir:
 - git pull
 - docker-compose build
 - docker-compose up